-The Munday
+The Munday Times

-Published Every Thursday at Munday Aaron Edgar and Grady Roberts . . .
-Owners
+Published Every Thursday at Munday

-Aaron Edgar Editor and Publisher

-Entered as second class matter January 4,

-1919, at the postoffice in Munday, Texas, under

-Act of Congress, March 2, 1879.
+Aaron Edgar and Grady Roberts . . .
+Owners Aaron Edgar . . . .
+Editor and Publisher Entered as second class matter January 4, 1919, at the postoffice in Munday, Texas, under Act of Congress, March 2, 1879.

-OUR NBEDS FOR 1950
+OUR NEEDS FOR 1950

-- 1. Completion of our portion of the Throckmerton road, giving the farmers of that area an all-weather outlet. - 2.
-A farm-to-market road to the north and east of Munday, possibly connecting with the Hef- - 3.
+- 1. Completion of our portion of the Throckmorton road, giving the farmers of that area an all-weather outlet. - 2.
+A farm-to-market road to the north and east of Munday, possibly connecting with the Hefmer road. - 3.
 A U. S. Federal building.
 Munday needs a new post office home. - 4.
 More homes in Munday.
 We did a good job in 1949, but there's still a housing shortage.
-5. A new telephone system, giving the town adequate telephone service and tapping the rural - " 6.
+5. A new telephone system, giving the town adequate telephone service and tapping the rural - area surrounding the town. " 6.
 Greater cooperation of business man, farmer, and citizen toward long-range development for our community.